-Machine Learning, Artificial Intelligence, Data Science...
-It can be difficult to navigate the jargon of the "data world".
-We have developed for you the ten must-know concepts that will help you understand these topics.
+Machine Learning, Artificial Intelligence, Data Science… It is sometimes difficult to navigate the jargon of the “data world”.
+We have developed ten essential concepts for you that will help you understand conversations on these topics.

 0. Data set

-Let's start with the raw material 👉 the data 👈.
+Let's start with the raw material: 👉 la given 👈.

 A dataset is a set of observations 👀 .
 These observations can be sound recordings, photographs, textual documents or even characteristics of observed individuals (height, weight, age for example) etc.

-In a well-structured dataset, the observations all have the same format and can thus be processed in the same way 👍.
+In a well-structured dataset, the observations all have the same format and can therefore be processed in the same way 👍.

-An algorithm is a finite and unambiguous sequence of operations allowing to solve a problem 🤯 .
+An algorithm is a finite and unambiguous sequence of operations to solve a problem 🤯.

 2. Data Scientist / Data Engineer / Data Analyst

-the Data Scientist is the most mathematical of the three: his job is to design algorithms through automatic data analysis (learning);
+• le Data Scientist is the most maths of the three: his job is to design algorithms through automatic data analysis (learning)

-the Data Engineer is the one who makes the data accessible, structures it, integrates the work of the Data Scientist into the software, ensures the quality control, manages the infrastructure, deploys new versions, maintenance etc.
+• le Data Engineer is the one who makes the data accessible, the structure, integrates the work of the Data Scientist in the software, ensures the Quality Control, manages theinfrastructure, the deployment of new versions, maintenance etc.

-the Data Analyst, like the Data Scientist, works on data but without the objective of getting an algorithm out of it: he seeks to get information out so that it can be used by humans in decision making.
-To best achieve this, he must be able to present his analyses in the clearest possible way using Data Visualisation tools.
-His background in mathematics may be less than that of the Data Scientist and his background in programming and infrastructure may be less than that of the Data Engineer; but the Data Analyst must absolutely be a good communicator and have strong synthesis and presentation skills.
+• le Data Analyst, like the Data Scientist, works on the data but without the objective of producing an algorithm: he seeks to make get out the information for use by humans in decision making.
+To achieve this as best as possible, he must be able to present his analyzes as clearly as possible by using Data Visualization.
+Their background in mathematics may be less than that of the Data Scientist and their background in programming and infrastructure may be less than that of the Data Engineer; but the Data Analyst must absolutely be a good communicator and have strong synthesis and presentation skills.

 3. Training or learning